acorg/slurm-pipeline/README.md

 ```

 The specification above contains almost everything you need to know to set
-up your own pipeline, though you of course still have to write the scripts.
+up your own pipeline.
+You still have to write the scripts though, of
+course.

 ## Steps

 A pipeline run is organized into a series of conceptual *steps*.
 These are
-scheduled in the order they appear in the specification file.
-The actual
+run in the order they appear in the specification file.
+Step scripts will
-running of the programs involved will occur later, in an order that will
-depend on how long earlier programs take to complete and on dependencies.
+typically use the SLURM [`sbatch`](https://slurm.schedmd.com/sbatch.html)
+command to schedule the later execution of other programs.

 Each step must contain a `name` key.
 Names must be unique.